coreos/docs/coreupdate/coreupdate-aws-s3.md

-# Configure CoreUpdate to Serve Packages from AWS S3
+# Configure CoreUpdate to serve packages from AWS S3

 The [updateservicectl][updateservicectl] tool can be used to fetch Container Linux updates from upstream and push the update payload to AWS S3.
 This process is documented for a general file server at: [CoreUpdate - Air Gapped Package Management][airgap]